 I slow down, speed up, and skip as needed.

 One of my most favorite parts of homeschooling is creating a tailor-made education for each of my kids.
-Unlike a traditional classroom teacher who only has a student for one year and doesn't have the full scope of what he has or has not mastered prior to that particular year, I can see the complete picture.
+Unlike a traditional classroom teacher who only has a student for one year and doesn't have the full scope of what he has or has not mastered before that particular year, I can see the complete picture.
 I know what my son has learned, what he struggles with, and what he excels at.
 With that in mind, I see no need to belabor academic points or beat dead horses.
 I can slow down, speed up, or skip material as needed.

 Because I knew that my son had a very in-depth look at Tall Tales last year in his previous grammar program, I chose to fly quickly through the Tall Tale grammar portion of the Purple Book and skip the Tall Tale writing portion altogether.